prooph/message-flow-analyzer/docs/configuration.md

 ## Finalizers

 Finalizers are invoked after project scan is completed.
-They get the final message flow injected and can add not analyzed nodes, missing edges or modify the existing ones.
-This can be very handy if you want to complete the message flow with information that cannot be analyzed during project scan (for example used databases or queues).
+They get the final message flow injected and can add missing nodes and edges or modify the existing ones.
+This can be very handy if you want to complete the message flow with information that cannot be analyzed during project scan (for example database or queue nodes).

 Configuration: